-Vitek Vanecek shuts out Islanders, halts Capitals’ winless streak
+Vitek Vanecek shuts out Islanders, halts Capitals’ losing streak

-The Capitals entered Saturday optimistic their lineup was approaching full strength.
-Only a few players were in the NHL’s virus protocols and, injury-wise, the team was as healthy as it had been for weeks.
+The Capitals entered Saturday optimistic that their lineup was approaching full strength.
+Only a few players were in the NHL’s coronavirus protocols, and the team was as healthy injury-wise as it had been for weeks.

-That optimism was dealt a blow right before the Capitals took the ice for warm-ups, when the team listed winger Conor Sheary as unavailable because of covid protocols.
-Shortly thereafter, once the puck had already dropped, T.J.
-Oshie left the ice wincing in pain and did not return, leaving the Capitals to play a forward short for the remainder of the contest.
+That optimism was dealt a blow right before the Capitals took the ice for warmups when they listed Conor Sheary as unavailable because of the coronavirus protocols.
+Then fellow winger T.J.
+Oshie left the ice wincing shortly after the puck dropped and did not return, leaving the Capitals to play a forward short for the rest of the contest.

-It didn’t matter to Vanecek, who stopped all 23 shots the Islanders sent his way as the Capitals improved to 21-8-9.
+It didn’t matter to Vanecek, who stopped all 23 shots the Islanders sent his way as the Capitals improved to 21-8-9 to snap an 0-2-2 skid.

-“I thought Vitek made it work for us honestly,” Garnet Hathaway said.
+“I thought Vitek made it work for us, honestly,” winger Garnet Hathaway said.
 “He played unbelievable.”

-The Capitals gave their netminder some early support when Tom Wilson beat New York’s Semyon Varlamov (34 saves) with a wrister from between the circles just 4:35 into the contest.
-The lamps stayed dark the rest of the way until Alex Ovechkin’s empty-netter with 10.2 seconds remaining sealed the win.
+The Capitals gave their netminder early support when winger Tom Wilson beat New York’s Semyon Varlamov (34 saves) with a wrister from between the circles just 4:35 in.
+The lamps stayed dark until Alex Ovechkin’s empty-netter with 10.2 seconds remaining sealed the win.

+The last-place Islanders (11-13-6) peppered Vanecek in the third period, but he held firm.

-The goal was Wilson’s first in eight games and gave him 10 on the season, tied for third on the team with Sheary.
+The goal was Wilson’s first in eight games and gave him 10 on the season, tying him for third on the team with Sheary.
 It came via an assist from Aliaksei Protas.

-“I was kind of thinking, ‘How long do I have?’ because I couldn’t see behind me obviously so I wanted to make sure I got it off,” Wilson told NBC Sports Washington at the first intermission.
+“I was kind of thinking, ‘How long do I have?’ — because I couldn’t see behind me, obviously, so I wanted to make sure I got it off,” Wilson told NBC Sports Washington at the first intermission.
 “You don’t have that much time and space that often in the league.”

 Vanecek’s start Saturday was his first since Dec.
-19 against Los Angeles.
-Vanecek’s previous appearance was Monday, when he allowed three goals on 15 shots in relief of Zach Fucale against Boston during the Capitals’ 7-3 debacle at Capital One Arena.
+19 against the Los Angeles Kings.
+Vanecek’s previous appearance was Monday, when he allowed three goals on 15 shots in relief of Zach Fucale against the Boston Bruins during the Capitals’ 7-3 debacle at Capital One Arena.

-Headed into Saturday, the 26-year-old had allowed three or more goals in five of his past seven appearances.
-Ilya Samsonov is expected to make the start for Washington’s Sunday matinee at Capital One Arena against Vancouver.
-Hunter Shepard is currently Washington’s third goaltender on the roster.
-He is on the taxi squad.
+Headed into Saturday, the 26-year-old had allowed three or more goals in five of his previous seven appearances.
+Ilya Samsonov is expected to make the start for Washington’s Sunday matinee at Capital One Arena against the Vancouver Canucks.
+Hunter Shepard is the third goaltender with the team; he is on the taxi squad.

 Vanecek’s shutout was the third of his career and second against the Islanders.
 He blanked them, 1-0, on April 27.